 In this case, you will need to:

 - Change the Billing-Type for each individual appointment from Insurance to Self-Pay.

 - Now the full appointment fee is the client's responsibility.

 How do deductibles work if I'm receiving Payment Reports?

 If you receive online Payment Reports from the payers, SimplePractice will send you a report with the claim marked "Deductible."

-If you receive a payment report for a claim that was applied to the client's Deductible, SimplePractice won't automatically record the $0 payment.
-You do still need to create a manual insurance payment using the Payment Report info so that you can enter the correct write-off amount.
+If you receive a payment report for a claim that was applied to the client's Deductible, SimplePractice won't automatically record the $0 insurance payment.
+You still need to create a manual insurance payment using the information on the Payment Report so that you can enter the correct write-off amount.